top of page

 IMG_1539 (2).JPG

-Since we live in the Nordics – in Denmark – we feel obliged to explore the nature in this corner of the world.
+We grew up in the Nordics, in Denmark, and quickly developed an appreciation for wild, remote and cold places early in our lives.
+We feel obliged to explore the nature in this part of the world: The landmass on Earth above the 50th parallel north.
 It has been our playground since early childhood and still is.

 TT_Alaska_001_en-route highest Canada mountain Mt Logan _IMG_9766.jpg